 Important: Bring water because potable water is not available throughout much of the trail or at trailheads.
 Bike-friendly businesses along the way will happily refill your water bottles.

-Rent bikes in Kellogg, 11 miles west of Wallace, at Excelsior Cycle (21 Railroad Ave), where you can select from a full line of bikes.
+Rent bikes in Kellogg, 11 miles west of Wallace, at Coeur d'Alene Bike Company (21 Railroad Ave), where you can select from a full line of bikes.
 Call to reserve yours (208-786-3751).
 Start your day with a hearty breakfast at the Inn’s full-service restaurant before heading west along the trail to Medimont, on the north shore of Cave Lake (about 49 miles one way).

 On the return trip, you can ride all the way back to Wallace (daily total 100 miles); arrange a shuttle to pick you up at Medimont (daily total 49 miles); or ride back toward Wallace and hop on the Silver Express Bus in Kingston (daily total 71 miles; bus is Mon–Fri only; see schedule for times and pick-up places).
 Or the Wallace Inn shuttle can pick you up from another trailhead.